BYD Sealion 8 vs Peugeot 5008

 Safety Rundown

-Both the BYD Sealion 8 and Peugeot 5008 hold a 5-star ANCAP safety rating.
+The BYD Sealion 8 holds a 5-star ANCAP rating vs 4 stars for the Peugeot 5008.
 Adult occupant protection scored 89% for the BYD Sealion 8 and 82% for the Peugeot 5008.

 Where the two diverge is in active safety technology.
 The BYD Sealion 8 packs more ADAS features with 7 out of 10 key systems fitted, compared to 6 in the Peugeot 5008.